Quintessential-SFT/Yasou-Figma/README.md

 # Yasou Figma plugin

-This plugin creates jitsi meets for you right from the Figma UI.
+This plugin creates Jitsi meets for you right from the Figma UI.

 # Instructions